gsreynolds/gr_national_parks/README.md

-# gr_national_parks
+# gr_national_parks cookbook

-TODO: Enter the cookbook description here.
+This cookbook installs the National Parks demo application using Habitat.